-Dobermans are not good fighting dogs since they have soft skins.
+Dobermans are not good at fighting dogs since they have soft skins.
 Doberman breeders also dock their dogs’ tails at around three days old.

-People do this because their long tail is thin, fragile and can break easily.
+People do this because their long tail is thin, fragile, and can break easily.
 Docking their tail prevents this.
 Professionals should do this docking when your Doberman is still a puppy.

-How to Take Care of Your Doberman Pinscher
+How to Take Care of Your Doberman Pinscher?

 Dobermans need moderate maintenance.
 Their energy requirements are high, but their grooming requirements are low.